1908 Venezuelan coup d'état

-The 1908 Venezuelan coup d'état was a movement led by General Juan Vicente Gómez on 19 December 1908, by which, in the absence of President Cipriano Castro, he took power.
-He ruled dictatorially from that day until his death in 1935, either directly by having himself elected by Congress directly or indirectly through civilian puppet governments that obeyed him.
+During the 1908 Venezuelan coup d'état, General Juan Vicente Gómez took power on 19 December during the absence of President Cipriano Castro.
+He ruled as a dictator until his death in 1935, either directly by having himself elected by Congress directly or indirectly through civilian puppet governments that obeyed him.

 Background

-On 4 April 1906 Cipriano Castro announced that he was temporarily separating from the presidency for health reasons, and appointed Juan Vicente Gómez as Acting President.
+On 4 April 1906, Cipriano Castro announced that he was temporarily separating from the presidency for health reasons, and appointed Juan Vicente Gómez as Acting President.

 News began to circulate in mid-1906 about the health problems of President Cipriano Castro, which unleashed fears among the Castro clique that Juan Vicente Gómez would succeed him if he died.
 In this event known as La Conjura (the plot), circles close to Castro threatened the life of Gómez, who had to change residence on multiple occasions.
 For this reason, in 1906 and 1907 he spent most of his time in Maracay, away from any official activity, despite being the first vice-president of the Republic.

 Cipriano Castro showed his intention to resign indefinitely.
 Gómez, aware of the maneuver, similarly announced his intention to resign from his post in order to dispel any doubts that might exist about his loyalty.
 In the public exchange of telegrams that followed (May–June), both Castro and Gómez put their political skills to the test.
 Finally, on 5 June 1906, they met in La Victoria, thus sealing an official reconciliation.
 In June 1906, Castro announced that he would resume his position of President again after the events of La Aclamación.

-Castro's restored health put an end to "La Conjura", when he realized that his ministers had already chosen his successor, Francisco Linares Alcántara; which brought as a consequence, that Castro marginalized the conspirators on his side and that Gómez recovered his complete confidence.
+Castro's restored health put an end to "La Conjura", when he realized that his ministers had already chosen his successor, Francisco Linares Alcántara.
+As a result, Castro marginalized the conspirators on his side and completely restored his confidence in Gómez.